Skip to main content

 A licensed lift company raises the house on hydraulic jacks, then a new foundation is built underneath.
 The lift runs $150K-$250K.
 Reconnecting utilities and making it functional adds $150K-$300K.

-Most homeowners want it to look intentional — columns, stucco, garage conversion — pushing total cost to $500K+.
+Most homeowners want it to look intentional — stucco columns, Trex or TimberTech composite decking for elevated porches, and a garage conversion below — pushing total cost to $500K+.

 2. Add a Second Story

 Build up instead of lifting.
-The ground floor becomes parking, storage, or utility space (with breakaway walls in VE zones).
-Avoids the cost of a structural lift but requires significant architectural and structural engineering work.
+The ground floor becomes parking, storage, or utility space with break-away wall construction in VE zones — framed to collapse cleanly under wave action without damaging the elevated structure above.
+Our break-away wall framing crew handles this specialized work in-house.
+Avoids the cost of a structural lift but requires significant architectural and structural engineering.

 3. Tear Down and Rebuild